 All in year admission enquiries should be addressed to Stoke Primary Academy.
 If you wish to apply for a place at Stoke Primary Academy, an Application Form will need to be downloaded and completed.
 The completed form should either be sent via Royal Mail or scanned and sent electronically to email@example.com or delivered in person to the Stoke Primary Academy.

 If there are no spaces in the year group requested and you wish your child to be placed on a waiting list, please download and complete the Waiting List Request Form.
-The completed form should either be sent via Royal Mail or scanned and sent electronically to firstname.lastname@example.org or delivered in person to the Stoke Primary Academy.
+The completed form should either be sent via Royal Mail or scanned and sent electronically to firstname.lastname@example.org or delivered in person to Mrs Fenner at Stoke Primary Academy.
+A child’s position on the waiting list will be determined solely in accordance with the oversubscription criteria set out above.
+Where places become vacant students on the waiting list will be contacted in accordance with the oversubscription criteria.

 CASUAL ADMISSIONS WHEN TRANSFERRING SCHOOLS WITHOUT MOVING HOME